beaugunderson/term-color-theme/README.md

 *(note: still a work in progress!)*

+*Please see [this
+issue](https://github.com/beaugunderson/term-color-theme/issues/1) to help with suggesting default themes!*

 Provides terminal color theme support to your module.
 A user can specify a simple config in `~/.config/color-theme/config.json`.
 All keys in `config.json` are optional, and `term-color-theme` defaults to dark background.
 Default